yhoriuchi/projoint/README.md

 ---

-**projoint** is a package for more general, more straightforward, and more creative conjoint analysis.
+**projoint** is a package for general, straightforward, and creative conjoint analysis.
 It estimates---either *profile-level* or *choice-level*---Marginal Means (MMs) and Average Marginal Component Effects (AMCEs) based on a conjoint survey experiment.
 It produces more reliable estimates after correcting measurement error bias and other problems known in the literature (e.g., having the same levels for the attribute of interest).
-Furthermore, it presents a more general framework so that researchers can answer a range of substantively important questions more straightforwardly.
+Furthermore, it presents a more general framework so that researchers can answer a much wider range of substantively important questions.

 ### Installation